 Eyelid Surgery (Blepharoplasty)

-The eyes, the natural focal point of the face, are often the first areas to show signs of aging or environmental effects.
-Symptoms typically include sagging upper eyelids, baggy lower eyelids, and excess fat deposits around the eyes, which can make some patients appear tired, sad, or older than they really are.
-Severe skin inelasticity can sometimes even lead to impaired vision.
-Eyelid surgery, also called blepharoplasty, seeks to correct these issues by removing excess skin and fat from around the eyes to produce a more youthful, rested appearance.
-One of the most popular facial rejuvenation procedures available, eyelid surgery at our Walnut Creek practice can often do more than refresh the eyes – it can also improve confidence in your appearance.
+As the natural focal point of the face, the eyes are one of the first areas to show signs of aging.
+Symptoms typically include excess upper eyelid skin, baggy lower eyelids, and excess fat deposits around the eyes.
+These aging features can make a person appear tired, sad, or older than they really are.
+Eyelid surgery, also called blepharoplasty, addresses these issues by removing excess skin and fat from around the eyes to produce a more youthful, rested appearance.
+Dr. Behmand performs cosmetic eyelid surgery in Nashville, Tennessee.

 Eyelid Surgery Procedure

-- Upper Eyelid: As skin ages and stretches, it can cause sagging on the upper eyelids, potentially impairing vision.
-To correct this, Dr. Behmand will make an incision in the natural crease of the upper eyelid through which he will remove excess skin and fatty tissue.
+- Upper Eyelid: As skin ages and stretches, it can cause sagging on the upper eyelids.
+To correct this, Dr. Behmand will make an incision in the natural crease of the upper eyelid, through which he will remove excess skin and fatty tissue.
 The natural crease of the eyelid typically well conceals the incision scar, and it may become virtually undetectable once healed.

-- Lower Eyelid: For concerns about excess skin, fine wrinkles, and/or bagginess of the lower eyelids, Dr. Behmand will make an incision just below the lash line of the lower eyelid and remove excess skin and fatty tissue.
+- Lower Eyelid: For concerns about excess skin, fine wrinkles, and bagginess of the lower eyelids, Dr. Behmand will make an incision just below the lash line of the lower eyelid to remove excess skin and fatty tissue.
 This procedure reduces puffiness and adds volume to the semicircular hollow beneath the eyes, creating a smoother, more youthful appearance in the lower eye area.
 If needed, a procedure called canthopexy will tighten the underlying eyelid muscles.

-- Transjunctival Blepharoplasty: Also addressing the lower eyelid, transjunctival blepharoplasty is a surgical approach that removes and/or relocates excess fat through an incision made on the interior of the lower eyelid.
+- Transconjunctival Blepharoplasty: Also addressing the lower eyelid, transconjunctival blepharoplasty is a surgical approach that removes or relocates excess lower eyelid fat through an incision made on the interior of the lower eyelid.
 This method is appropriate for individuals with under-eye fat pockets but minimal excess skin.
-As this technique requires no external incisions, there are typically no visible scars.
+As this technique requires no external incisions, there are no visible scars.

 Eyelid Surgery FAQ’s